rstr74/node-async-runner/readme.md

   Wait for *n* millisecond, before starting a new task in the stack.
 Default = false;

 *  **logging [boolean]**

    Set this to true to turn on logging

+*  **continuous [boolean]**

+   If this option is set to true, new tasks added with myAsyncRunner.addTask will keep the runner going.
+This is useful for handling al sorts of server requests in a FIFO order.

 **Task**
 myAsyncRunner.addTask(fn:Function,data:Object);